kennywall/import-test/_posts/2010-11-20-build-vs-buy-my-cloud-print-api-area.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/api-evangelist/3Scale-Logo.jpg
 ---
-{% include JB/setup %}<p>I need to get an API area around my REST Cloud Print API.
+{% include JB/setup %}I need to get an API area around my REST Cloud Print API.
 I have a functional set of RESTful cloud print services, but not much else.
 Where do I start?
 I need a plan.
 I need to know exactly what it takes to get this API open for business.
 I built a list of what I need for phase 1-3 of my API area, from the essentials to nice to have.
 Now I know what I want...how do I get there?
 I have the skills to build this myself, and there are also API service providers available that specialize in API delivery.
 3Scale, Apigee, and Mashery are three such providers that can help you get your API community up and running.